MuhammadSikandarali2019/Subscription_Demo/README.md

-# Subscription_Demo
+# Billing library v3 demo android
-this is the demo of billing new library v3 for android native
+This is the demo of billing new library v3 for android native

 IMPORTANT</br>
 1- you must have login to google play store to test (enable google play services) </br>